shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *Bum.
 Bum.
 Bum.*

-The midwife's heart raced.
-She knelt there on the ground, staring into the cot.
-Finally her breathing normalized.
+Medic Lersha knelt there on the ground, staring into the cot.
 "How are they fairing?"

 "They're going to need some help."
 Awoomoon looked over the critical kittens.

-"I'll go get help!"
-The midwife ran off.
+“I’ll go get my med kit.”
+Medic Lersha stomped off down the hall.

 Awoomoon licked the wounds of the dying kittens, but it was too late.
 The breathless one deflated and stopped moving.
 The cold one didn't warm up.
-The bleeding one leaked out, soaking its bandage and the cot in blood.
+The bleeding one had a big bruise that covered its entire belly.
 They had been slain with their mother.
 There was nothing she could do, so she licked them.

 She licked the suffocated kitten. *AWOOO!*